-- One LEGO Star Wars cartoon adaptation, set during the prequel trilogy, features an orphan boy who stowaways to Coruscant and hides out with some Jedi younglings on a field trip.
+- LEGO Star Wars: The Padawan Menace, set during the prequel trilogy, features an orphan boy who stowaways to Coruscant and hides out with some Jedi younglings on a field trip.
 Since everyone else is wearing a name tag, he finds some letter decals and puts them on his shirt so that they say "IAN."
 Nobody addresses him by that name until the end of the episode, when he looks down and realizes that he made a mistake: the "I" is actually an "H" turned sideways.
 His name is Han Solo.

 - On South Park, the identity of Mysterion is deliberately left vague during his first few appearances.
 In "Mysterion Rises," however, Stan casually calls him "Kenny" for a deliberately anticlimactic reveal.